ramanahamanda/customer-support-sql-analysis/README.md

 ## Example Insights

+- The dataset contains customer support tickets across several categories, priorities, regions, and support channels.
+- High-priority tickets appear across Billing, Technical, and Account Access issues.
+- There are 8 high priority tickets, only 3 of which are open.
+- There are 2 resolved technical tickets from Canada.
 - Technical and Billing tickets represent a large share of support volume.
 - High-priority tickets tend to receive faster resolution.
 - Some categories show lower satisfaction despite acceptable resolution times.